 It is highly illegal for anyone, other than a licensed waste disposal contractor to empty and dispose of all effluent from septic tanks and sewage plants.
 The effluent must be taken to fully recognised and licensed sewerage treatment works.
 The regulated water companies operate these works.
-It cannot be spread onto farmland.
+It cannot be spread onto farmland, as it is a disease risk for animals and crop contamination.
 The fines are substantial if the Farmer is caught, and as livestock does not use toilet paper, the source of the manure is highly evident..

 Documents issued by the DTLR and CIRIA all point out that septic tank soakaways are a major cause of sewage treatment system failure.
 Often, these failures result in septic effluent finding its way into watercourses.